dcgadmin/extensionmigrationassistant/README.md

 ### Cons

-- Known Performance issues with Extension pack.
+- Tightly coupled with a Specific Cloud Vendor and not open to move freely.
 - Reduce Code readability and future development or refactor.
-- No Documentation, Maintainence for future releases or enhancement.
+- No Documentation, Maintainence for future postresql releases or enhancement.
-- Tightly coupled with a Specific Cloud Vendor and not open to move freely.
+- Known Performance issues with Extension pack.

 ## How Conversion Extension Pack is Introduce